HelioMesquita/Dartmazing/dartmazing_network/README.md

 A local flutter plugin that performs requests using native.

 ## Motivation
-The main objective of this dependency was to demonstrate how to create a plugin and add native dependencies on it.
+The main objective of this dependency was to demonstrate how to create a plugin that calls native and add native dependencies on it.

 The native request is performed:
 * iOS by [Alamofire](https://github.com/Alamofire/Alamofire)